The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 Image: Aiko

 Aiko converts speech to text with remarkable accuracy using OpenAI’s Whisper model running directly on your Mac.
-This totally free, privacy-focused app is great for managing confidential recordings — its on-device approach means your audio never leaves your computer.
+This privacy-focused app is great for managing confidential recordings — its on-device approach means your audio never leaves your computer.
 It supports 100+ languages, and seamlessly integrates with Shortcuts.
-Although it’s quite a resource and time-intensive app, Aiko’s exceptional features (and the fact that it’s 100% free) have earned it a loyal following.
+Although it’s quite a resource and time-intensive app, Aiko’s exceptional features and affordable one-time pricing have earned it a loyal following.

 Pros: